chaunceyb/1011-Final-Project/README.md

 Part of the codes are adapted from existing, open-source projects.
 Includes:

 - Our defination of the beam class is based on [OpenNMT-py](https://github.com/OpenNMT/OpenNMT-py) , which is distributed under MIT License.
-Many of our work is also inspired by this project, though implemented individually.
+Some of our work is also inspired by this project, though implemented individually.
 - Our self-attention scripts are based on [The Annotated Transformer](http://nlp.seas.harvard.edu/2018/04/03/attention.html)
 - The BLEU score calculation is from [SacreBLEU](https://github.com/mjpost/sacreBLEU).
 It is licensed under the Apache 2.0.
 The original license is in the `LICENSE` directory.